jpaulm/drawfbp/README.md

 Additional features
 ----

-- Variety of symbols, including Report, File, Legend (text with no boundary), External ports (for subnets), Human, ...
+- Variety of symbols, including Initial IP, Report, File, Legend (text with no boundary), External ports (for subnets), Human, ...
 - Display subnet in separate tab
 - Convert portion of diagram to subnet ("excise")
 - Specify connection capacity